Post-Graduate Diploma in Nutrition Medicine

 Bachelor of Physical Education (Sport Science)

 Professional Mountain Bike Instructor (Level 1)

 I trained my very first client in 1994 working in a gym ("The Power Dome", Dunedin, NZ) to pay my way through university.
 It wasn’t glamorous.
-My official job title was gym instructor, but I actually spent most of my time picking up weights, realigning the dumbbells and barbells for the OCD gym owner, making protein shakes for the ‘big boys’, and scrubbing the toilets and shower block after closing.
+My official job title was gym instructor, and despite that first client, I actually spent most of my time picking up weights after people, realigning the dumbbells and barbells for the OCD gym owner, making protein shakes for the ‘big boys’, and scrubbing the toilets and shower block after closing.
 I knew that learning how the human body worked and using that knowledge to help people’s health was what I wanted to do as a career, and if making shakes and cleaning showers was a stepping stone to that, so be it.
 Eight years, two undergraduate degrees, and a couple of post-grad diplomas after starting what was supposed to only be a 4-year degree at the University of Otago, I started that career in earnest.

 For those who like to put people in boxes based on what they do, the above is a short precis of my career to date.
-But 25 years after working with that first female client in the gym, I’ve come to understand that the important thing is not what I do, but rather why I do what I do; the sense of purpose and fulfilment which fuels my passion.
+But 25+ years after working with that first client in the gym, I’ve come to understand that the important thing is not what I do (or have done), but rather why I do what I do; the sense of purpose and fulfilment which fuels my passion.
 My 'why' (hat-tip to Simon Sinek) is:

 helping people to increase their energy and capacity for living a better life.

 Whether it be researching and writing, speaking in a workplace, addressing a conference hall full of people, or working with individuals to improve their performance, I have felt most fulfilled in my career when I have had the opportunity to help people understand their own biology, helped them prioritise the core elements of their wellbeing, and they have been able to use that information to increase their energy, their potential, their health, and their capacity for whatever it is they want to achieve in their lives.